Contact us

 • Diversification effects also complicate matters within business units.
 Let’s look at this and other issues in relation to an example business unit, BU, which comprises two activities, X and Y.

 • When calculating the risk capital of the business unit, let’s assume that the firm’s risk analysts have taken into account all the diversification effects created by combining activities X and Y and that the risk capital for BU is $100.
-The complication starts when trying to allocate risk capital at the activity level within the business unit.
+The complication starts when we try to allocate risk capital at the activity level within the business unit.
 There are three different measures of risk capital:

 • Stand-alone capital